 Aside from recreating the much-loved mobile app experience in the browser, PWAs offer many advantages.
 They can work offline, are highly immersive and engaging, and load extremely quickly as much of the information is stored in the cache.
 Unlike mobile apps, they can be discovered online via search and don’t require installation.

-It seems like the AI hype never lets up, but it wouldn’t be a trends list if we didn’t mention chatbots.
+It seems like the AI and web development hype never lets up, but it wouldn’t be a trends list if we didn’t mention chatbots.
 The past year has shown us more than ever how inevitable automation is across all industries, with chatbots often the most visible example.